-My Father never really wanted to talk much about the war but I knew it was a big thing for him.
+My father never really wanted to talk much about the war, but I knew it was a big thing for him.
 He was diagnosed with Alzheimer’s at the young age of 65 and passed away 14 years later.
-We never had the opportunity to really discuss this chapter of his life to the depth I wanted.
-I had always wanted to know so much more and had a dream to walk in his footsteps through Europe.
+We never had the opportunity to really discuss this chapter of his life as in-depth as I wanted.
+I always wanted to know so much more and had a dream to walk in his footsteps through Europe.

-I came across Joey van Meesen and we started corresponding about my dad, which let to his team doing the research to track my Dad’s footsteps.
+I came across Joey van Meesen, and we started corresponding about my dad, which led to his team doing the research to track my dad’s footsteps.
 The information they found and documented was far greater than I ever expected it to be!
-It was extremely emotional for me and my siblings yet so totally rewarding.
-I now have a very detailed set of documents of where my Dad was, the dates, what was happening, and more about his involvement in the different battles he was part of.
+It was extremely emotional for me and my siblings yet so incredibly rewarding.
+I now have an extremely detailed set of documents of where my dad was, the dates, what was happening, and more about his involvement in the different battles he fought.
 This project spurred me on to scanning all the negatives my father returned from Europe with and to add to the collection, education and memories.
-Joey has been great to look through these and help me determine where they were shot.
+Joey has been great to look through and help me determine where they were shot.

 I look forward to meeting Joey soon and having him put together a Silver Star Tour for me and my wife to spend some time in the locations my Dad did.

 If you had/have a father who fought in Europe during WWII and have ever had any questions of what, where, when, how, etc., you owe it to yourself to take this project on.
 You will not regret it.
 My only warning is that it can be very emotional.”

 — Bruce J. Parsons, Footsteps Researchers Package, February 2018